hisaac/PlainPasta/README.md

 I made this app because I rarely want styling to be copied to my clipboard.
 When I copy text, all I want is the text.

-Download the most recent version of Plain Pasta from the [Releases page](https://github.com/hisaac/PlainPasta/releases).
+Download the most recent version of Plain Pasta from the [Mac App Store](https://apps.apple.com/us/app/plain-pasta/id1467796430).

 ## Demonstration